Technology has redefined banking in our lifetimes. What is surprising is that it has done it before, in Victorian times.

 But how could I test the theory?
 I was stumped until I had an ‘a-ha!’ moment on a long train journey from London to Newcastle.
 “Thank heavens”, I thought to myself as I sat staring out of the window, “I never had to take the train to Newcastle every week when I worked for Deutsche”.
 Then, a few seconds later, “It would have been even worse twenty years ago; and imagine the hassle for bank managers in Victorian times!”
 A-ha!
 Speed and distance!
 Maybe Victorian bank managers would have been more willing to buy a target further away if they could get to it, talk to it, and control it more easily than by riding to it on horseback?
 Could I observe the impact of technology in the progression of the distances between merging firms over the course of time?

 The light bulb moment was the fun bit.
-Back in London I then had to sit down and catalogue (by leafing though century-old banking magazines in dusty archives or by squinting at ancient records while hunched over a computer for week after tedious week) every one of hundreds of English banking mergers over 100 years: the type of firm; the location of buyer and seller; the distance by road between them.
+Back in London I then had to sit down and catalogue every one of hundreds of English banking mergers over 100 years: the type of firm; the location of buyer and seller; the distance by road between them.
+This was achieved over a couple of – frankly – pretty tedious months by leafing though century-old banking magazines in dusty archives or by squinting at ancient records while hunched over a computer.

 Happily, the result was pretty persuasive: there had been a steady rise of merger distance from 1820 onwards and an explosion of merger distance from 1890 – just as the telephone network grew.
 Modelling the distances using indexes of railway, telegraph and telephone coverage showed a very strong statistical impact from the advent of the telephone.